Masterfake9/Masterfake9/README.md

 ---

-### About me

 I'm a mechatronics engineering student interested in modern technologies like robotics, simulation, automation, control systems and artificial intelligence.

 I enjoy learning new things and constantly improving my skills.
-I'm currently building my path step by step, focusing on real knowledge and practical experience.
+I'm currently building my path step by step, focusing on real knowledge and practical experience to become a top tier Engineer!.

 ---